Presentation: Child with atypical haemolytic uraemic syndrome

 What do you need to do?

 - Consult the National Genomic Test Directory.
-Here you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our Knowledge Hub resource ‘Genomic testing in the devolved nations’.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed-Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - Other relevant indications are:

-- R240 Diagnostic testing for known mutation(s): This indication can be used for someone who is clinically affected by aHUS if a member of the family already has a known pathogenic or likely pathogenic gene variant(s).
+- R240 Diagnostic testing for known variant(s): This indication can be used for someone who is clinically affected by aHUS if a member of the family already has a known pathogenic or likely pathogenic gene variant(s).
 In this situation, the laboratory will only test for the known familial variant(s).

-- R242 Predictive testing for known familial mutation(s): This is for a predictive (also known as presymptomatic) test and should be used for anyone who is clinically unaffected but has a relative with a pathogenic or likely pathogenic variant(s).
+- R242 Predictive testing for known familial variant(s): This is for a predictive (also known as presymptomatic) test and should be used for anyone who is clinically unaffected but has a relative with a pathogenic or likely pathogenic variant(s).
 It must be requested by clinical genetics.

-- You can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.
+- None of the tests outlined above use whole genome sequencing (WGS), so you should use your local Genomic Laboratory Hub test order form and consent (record of discussion) forms.

 - Note that different forms are required for any test involving WGS.